 We will collaborate with you to prevent Achilles Tendonitis.
 The list of things to work on will include maintaining core & lower extremity strength, adhering to the MIT Training Schedule, a regular post-run stretching routine, and properly fitting shoes and inserts.

 To maintain shoe traction and cushion, we suggest replacing your running & walking shoes regularly (350 - 400 miles is the typical lifespan) and alternating shoes every training day.
 Be sure to stop by Fleet Feet + FrontRunner where the experienced staff will find a shoe that is built with the proper stability and cushion for you.

 Please remember to stretch (two different methods for Achilles stretching are shown below) after your run or walk, even more than before your run.
-Perform each of these stretches 5 for 30 seconds each, twice daily.
-We also suggest that you avoid stretching first thing in the morning until you’ve warmed up with a brief walk or run, or the dynamic warmup taught earlier in the season.
+Perform each of these stretches five times for 30 seconds each, twice daily.
+We also suggest that you avoid stretching first thing in the morning until you have warmed up with a brief walk or run, or the dynamic warmup taught earlier in the season.

 If you have pain and/or tightness in your Achilles Tendon, please try RICE.
 Reminder: that stands for Rest, Ice, Compression, Elevation.
 Please avoid pushing through pain and do not continue running if you are limping.
 Instead, please contact us at Fit For Life Physical Therapy for a free injury screen.

 Fit For Life Physical Therapy cares for people of all activity levels - to help prevent, recover from, or rehabilitate sports & orthopedic injuries.
 We are proud to move people every day.